 Take the Palisades Interstate Parkway to its northern terminus at the Bear Mountain Bridge.
 Cross the bridge and bear left onto N.Y.
 9D.
 Proceed north on N.Y.
 9D for 4.5 miles, and turn right onto N.Y.
 403. Continue on N.Y.
 403 for 2.1 miles to Cross Road (just north of the terminus of N.Y.
 403 at U.S. 9).
 Turn left onto Cross Road (a one-block road that leads to U.S. 9) and park along the shoulder of the road.

-When you're ready to continue, return to the Appalachian Trail and turn right.
-Follow the Appalachian Trail for another three-quarters of a mile along a relatively level carriage road, with a few gentle ups and downs.
-After a short climb, you'll notice a cairn and a triple yellow blaze to the right of the trail, marking the start of the Curry Pond Trail.
+Follow the Appalachian Trail for about a mile along a relatively level carriage road, with a few gentle ups and downs.
+After a short climb, you’ll notice a cairn and a triple yellow blaze to the right of the trail, marking the start of the Curry Pond Trail.
 Turn right, leaving the carriage road, and follow the yellow blazes along a footpath.
-(You may see a few yellow blazes on trees to the right of the trail about a quarter of a mile from the viewpoint.
-These yellow blazes mark the Appalachian Trail corridor boundary and should be disregarded.)

 Turn right and follow the Osborn Loop Trail north.
 The trail briefly follows a carriage road, but soon turns right and descends to cross a stream.
-It continues along the side of Canada Hill and, after crossing a few more small streams, bears left and climbs along an old stone wall.
-At the top of the climb, it bears right, with views to the left through the trees over the Hudson River.
+It continues along the side of Canada Hill and, after crossing a few more small streams, bears left and begins to ascend.
+Soon, the climb moderates as the trail parallels an old stone wall on the left.
+At the top of the climb, the trail bears right, with views to the left through the trees over the Hudson River.

 Follow the blue-blazed trail as it descends from the crest of the ridge, first gently, then more steeply, paralleling a stream.
-At the base of the steep descent, marked by a cairn, the Osborn Loop Trail turns right onto a woods road and continues to descend more gradually through mountain laurel and hemlocks.
-The trail crosses a stream at a cascade and climbs gently to reach a junction with the red-blazed Sugarloaf Trail, which is ahead and to the left.
+At the base of the descent, the Osborn Loop Trail turns right onto a woods road.
+It briefly climbs, then continues to descend more gradually through mountain laurel and hemlocks.
+The trail crosses a stream and climbs gently to reach a junction with the red-blazed Sugarloaf Trail, which is ahead and to the left.

 Turn right at this junction, continuing to follow the blue-blazed Osborn Loop Trail.
 You’re now on a wide, well-engineered carriage road, supported by a stone wall on the right side.
 In a short distance, you’ll notice an attractive gazebo to the left of the trail – another good place to take a break.

 Continue ahead on the Osborn Loop Trail, which now parallels a stream to the right.
-After passing a small pond, with a stone dam, to the right, you'll reach a junction.
+Just beyond the height of land, you’ll reach a junction.
 Here, the blue-blazed Osborn Loop Trail turns right, but you should continue ahead on the carriage road, now following the yellow blazes of the Carriage Connector Trail.
 Bear right at the next junction and continue along the yellow-blazed trail, passing through dense mountain laurel and hemlock.
-After bearing right at the next two trail junctions, the trail narrows and goes slightly uphill, then passes a wetland to the right.
+After bearing right at the next two trail junctions, the trail narrows and goes slightly uphill, then levels off and passes a wetland on the right.